ismailer7/imedia24-backend-challenge/README.md

 This is a coding challenge for creating a Restful API to manage Product.

-the technology being used is Spring boot 3, Kotlin and Gradle also Docker for containerization.
+the technology being used are Spring boot 3, Kotlin and Gradle also Docker for containerization.

 ## Installation